What is Audience Optimization and how do I use it?

 You can also verify that Facebook is receiving the data correctly by selecting the pixel in your Facebook Ads account and viewing the pixel activity on the Overview tab.

-Please note that while we send your conversions in real-time it usually takes their system anywhere from 15 minutes to 2 hours or longer to update.
+Please note that while we send your conversions in real-time it usually takes Facebook anywhere from 15 minutes to 2 hours or longer to update on their end.

 Step 6 – “Season” Your New Facebook Pixel